connervieira/Bubble/README.md

 ### Self Hosted

 Bubble doesn't require you use any third party services.
 Everything you need to automatically accept payments is hosted on your own server!
+The only time Bubble connects to external servers is to access information on the blockchain.

 ### Private